instructlab/ci-actions/actions/inference-mock/README.md

 ## Overview

 Inference Mock is a tool that creates a flask server that runs as a background process.
 OpenAI comptabile calls can be made to its completions API.
-Based on how the server is configured, it will send a set of programmed resposnes back.
+Based on how the server is configured, it will send a set of programmed responses back.

 ## When to Use it?